PuttySandwich/NiceDoggy/README.md

    sudo killall -HUP nhm3;
 else

-   # If everything is fine do nothing.
-NOTE: This does not go into the log so the log doesn't get enormous.
+   # If "0000" does not exist in the log, then everything is fine and the script will do nothing.
+   # NOTE: This does not go into the log so the log doesn't use up too much of the nhos partition.
    echo "All cards functioning normally" fi